 Surprisingly, we observed no difference between quantitative and qualitative dissimilarity indices.
 This suggests that qualitative compositional differences between communities drive d-d relationships rather than quantitative changes in species composition and abundance.
-Previous studies that have applied both presence/absence based and abundance based indices suggest that they may be highly correlated in microbial communities (Martiny et al. 2011), and result in similar estimations of d-d relationships (e.g. Green et al. 2004, Glassman et al. 2015).
+Previous studies that have applied both presence/absence-based and abundance-based indices suggest that they may be highly correlated in microbial communities (Martiny et al. 2011), and result in similar estimations of d-d relationships (e.g. Green et al. 2004, Glassman et al. 2015).
 Our analysis also revealed an overwhelming bias in the use of dissimilarity metrics to classic indices such as Bray-Curtis or Jaccard.
-Whilst these indices are undoubtedly amongst the most frequently used not only in microbial ecology, but also in other areas of ecology, we wish to highlight several contemporary indices that may better suit the types of questions microbial ecologists ask of their data.
+Whilst these indices are undoubtedly amongst the most frequently used, not only in microbial ecology, but also in other areas of ecology, we wish to highlight several contemporary indices that may better suit the types of questions microbial ecologists ask.
 For instance, classic metrics do not take into consideration co-occurrence information present within the data.
 To this end, a new family of metrics have been defined which account for species co-occurrence as well as shared taxa (Schmidt et al. 2017).
 Additionally, many indices rely on equal sample sizes, and are sensitive to differences in species richness (Green & Bohannan 2006), with potentially confounding effects on d-d relationships (Baselga 2007).
 Chao et al. (2005) therefore extended classic indices such as Jaccard and Sørensen to take into account unseen species, and also to make them less sensitive to differential sample sizes, thus reducing the need for problematic post-sequencing sample normalisation (McMurdie & Holmes 2014).
 Finally, it is known that many indices merge true compositional turnover (replacement of species) and nestedness (whereby communities are subsets of one another).
-Fortunately, modified versions of classic indices such as Jaccard, Sorensen, and Bray-Curtis have been developed which allow partitioning of these processes, which should allow a more mechanistic understanding of the processes behind d-d relationships (Baselga 2010, 2013; Podani & Schmera 2011).
+Fortunately, modified versions of classic indices such as Jaccard, Sorensen, and Bray-Curtis have been developed that allow partitioning of these processes, which should enable a more mechanistic understanding of the processes behind d-d relationships (Baselga 2010, 2013; Podani & Schmera 2011).
 We echo the call of Green and Bohanan (2006) for microbial ecologists to more carefully consider their use of dissimilarity metrics, especially now that many are implemented in popular analysis software such as R (e.g. Baselga and Orme 2012).

 Whilst significant differences were found between different methodological approaches, we also found differences relating to the biological context of each study.
-Against our expectation, soil based studies had weaker d-d relationships than studies associated with other environmental materials.
+Against our expectation, soil-based studies had weaker d-d relationships than studies using other environmental materials.
 Soils are relatively stable habitats, capable of maintaining significant environmental gradients over relatively small spatial scales.
 Therefore, we expected the combination of high habitat heterogeneity coupled with limited opportunity for dispersal to result in stronger d-d relationships.
 It is possible that the environmental gradients present in soils do not change linearly over geographic distance, for example if the similar environmental conditions are patchily distributed.
 Alternatively, microorganisms may be able to disperse through soils more effectively than previously thought, perhaps via association with other soil organisms (Warmink et al. 2011), or by dispersal of soil itself (Kellogg & Griffin 2006; Favet et al. 2013), or other passive means (Joung et al. 2017).